Rysias/cds-assignments/language-assignments/language-a4/README.md

 2. Run predictions on VideoCommentsThreatCorpus to extract the threat scores.
 3. Tune the threshold to strike the right balance between false positives and false negatives.

 The above approach highlights some interesting points about the direction of data science.
-The approach is, from an engineering perspective, extremely easy to implement: It requires little to no pre-processing, and the model is implemented in 2 lines of code (LINK).
+The approach is, from an engineering perspective, extremely easy to implement: It requires little to no pre-processing, and the model is implemented in [2 lines of code](https://github.com/unitaryai/detoxify#quick-prediction).
 However, behind that is a huge structure of shoulders of giants: the company, Unitary, who has developed the Detoxify package, which relies heavily on the transformers library by huggingface, which in turn relies on the research in large language models driven by huge tech giants like Google, Microsoft, and Facebook.

 Where does this leave the digital humanities scholar / data scientist?
 In many ways it leverages their value: as ever more technical detail is abstracted away, how the models are used becomes increasingly important.
 This requires interdisciplinary skills, where one understands both the technical implementations and the societal implications.
 I will investigate more of this in [my self-assignment](../fooled-by-llm/), where I will look at truly large language models.